sartography/SpiffWorkflow/doc/custom-tasks/index.rst

 We also need to update ``strike.py`` as follows:

 We also implement the deserializer:

 .. literalinclude:: strike.py

+That is all!
 You are now ready to create the specification from JSON.

 Creating a workflow specification (using JSON)
 ----------------------------------------------

 Now we can use the NuclearStrike in the workflow specification in JSON.
+Note that this specification is the same as in our first tutorial, except that it references our class `strike.NuclearStrike`.

 .. literalinclude:: nuclear.json

-Note that this specification references our class `strike.NuclearStrike`;
-it is otherwise the same as in our first tutorial.

 Using the custom serializer and task
 ------------------------------------